ciglenecki/geoguessr-ai/docs/documentation.md

 - [`imageio`](https://imageio.readthedocs.io/en/stable/) - write and read image files
 - [`isort`](https://github.com/PyCQA/isort) - sort python imports
 - [`matplotlib`](https://matplotlib.org/) - data visualization with Python
 - [`NumPy`](https://numpy.org/) - mathematical functions and management of multi-dimensional arrays.
-Does anything even run without this?
+Does anything even run without it?
 - `requests` - a HTTP library for Python.
 The goal of the project is to make HTTP requests simpler and more human-friendly
 - `scikit-learn` - a free machine learning library for Python.
 It features various classification, regression and clustering algorithms
 - `Shapely` - package for manipulation and analysis of planar geometric objects.
 It is based on the widely deployed GEOS (the engine of PostGIS) and JTS (from which GEOS is ported) libraries
-- `tabulate` - easy and pretty Python tables
 - `tensorboard` - library used for fetching and visualizing machine learning model training data in a browser
 - `tqdm` - easy Python progress bars